TMO-HD/NCT-POT/README.md

 # NCT Precision Oncology Thesaurus (NCT-POT)
 Ontology for Precision Oncology Workflows at the National Center of Tumor Diseases Heidelberg

-We are currently preparing the upload of NCT POT documentation and data files to Github.
-The transfer is planned to be completed by October 18th, 2022 (sorry - one last delay of one day).
+More information will follow soon - currently you can take a look at [NCT-POT Drugs](https://github.com/TMO-HD/NCT-POT/tree/main/drugs) as the first NCT-POT published subset.

-For any requests in the meantime please contact simon.kreutzfeldt@nct-heidelberg.de.
+For any requests please contact simon.kreutzfeldt@nct-heidelberg.de.